ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

 An or pattern is an ordinary pattern and it can appear anywhere that a pattern can appear (top-level function argument positions, ``LambdaCase`` patterns, left-hand side of ``<-`` in guards etc.).
-To solve the ambiguity between a pattern guard and an or pattern, we require parenthesis around or patterns.
+To avoid any ambiguities we require parenthesis around or patterns.
-This makes this extension backwards-compatible even when it's enabled.

 Motivation
 ----------